pentairiot/LambdaPage/README.md

 a `bucket` and optionally a `max_age` for cached items (defaults to 300 seconds).

 ### Testing
-This framework provides a nice wsgi test bed powered by falcon.
+This framework provides a nice wsgi test bed powered by [Falcon](https://falconframework.org/).
 Simply set up the LambdaPage and call `start_local()`.
 Note this should be done under 'main' so Lambda doesn't try to execute this code:

 ```python